jazzband/Watson/README.rst

   $ pip install td-watson

-If you need more details about installing watson, please refer to its `documentation <https://tailordev.github.io/Watson>`_.
+If you need more details about installing watson, please refer to the `documentation <https://tailordev.github.io/Watson>`_.

 Usage
 ~~~~~